denismo/DynamoFS/README.md

 ===========

 **Note**: The implementation is almost POSIX-compliant (only 9 out of 1957 from the [fstest](http://www.tuxera.com/community/posix-test-suite/) test suite are failing).
-The unsupported commands are some rarely used options of the "chmod" command.
+The unsupported commands are some rarely used options of the "chown" command.

 License
 =======